KarolS/millfork/COMPILING.md

 #### Prerequisites

+* JDK 1.8 or later

-* JDK 1.8 with Nashorn (tests don't work on newer versions)
+    * Millfork up to version 0.3.22 used to require exactly JDK 1.8 with Nashorn, as the tests didn't work on newer versions

 * sbt